OpenPaasDev/openpaas/README.md

 ## TODO

 - [ ] add documentation to parts of the code (I need to work more with it)
-- [ ] enable remote backend for TF for coordination, based on some flag
 - [ ] using systemctl, setup nginx, upload/download binary, upload service, restart service
 - [ ] hetzner minimum viable config (2 boxes, 1 load balancer, 1 postgres, private network)
-- [ ] set up postgres and backups? single node with continues backup + daily snapshot?
 - [ ] postgres to master/slave
 - [ ] o11y at infra level (grafana, tempo, loki, successor-to-prometheus) as a playbook